Precarious Position – Coastal Real Estate a “Risky” Investment

 from future storms.
 Yet, there is little consensus on the best strategy to defend waterfront real estate, whether in Rhode Island or elsewhere.
 The only agreement appears to be that whatever the solution, it will be difficult and costly.

-Waterfront homeowners are faced with the costly prospect of rebuilding or modifying their homes, often at great personal expense, to withstand the next storm.
-For homeowners looking to escape the cost and sell, the calculus is complex.
+Waterfront homeowners are faced with the costly prospect of rebuilding or modifying their homes, often at

 On one hand, waterfront properties with breathtaking views often sell at a premium.
 On the other hand, buyers are wary of the costs of recovering from future storms and insuring their property.
 The insurance piece became especially conspicuous after